THE HIGHLY CAPABLE PROGRAM

 Students in kindergarten through second grade, identified as Highly Capable, are served through the Response to Intervention (RtI) model in their home schools.
 The elementary principal or designee will work with classroom teachers to provide appropriate accelerated/enhanced learning opportunities.
 K-2 classroom/program options could include, but not be limited to: alternative activities, enrichment activities, flexible group learning, independent projects, advanced lessons, online or supplemental instruction.

-For grades three through five, Highly Capable students can be served by Explorers, a pull-out program focusing on enriched Science and Mathematics academic experiences.
+For grades three through five, Highly Capable students can be served by Explorers, a pull-out program housed at Sharpstein Elementary School.
 Students may also be served under the RtI model at their home schools.

-The middle school Highly Capable Services focus on the subject areas of English, Language Arts and Social Studies.
-Middle school services are incorporated into the school day through specific classes.
+The middle school Highly Capable Services for English, Language Arts and Social Studies are incorporated into the school day through specific classes.
 Students are involved in inquiry- based lessons, group problem-solving settings, independent investigations and group discussions.
 Middle school Highly Capable students have an opportunity to take different levels of mathematics classes, based on their ability, test scores and recommendations from teachers.
-This same opportunity is extended to all students in grades six through eight at both middle schools.

 Students previously identified as Highly Capable and transitioning to ninth grade will meet with high school counselors (or principal’s designee) for the purpose of course selection and access to advanced instruction.
 Teachers of high school Highly Capable students will know who has been identified and will be provided with professional development and/or instructional suggestions through the high school RtI team.
 Services for high school students can include, but are not limited to, honors or Advanced Placement classes, Running Start, independent study or online classes.